mjordan/islandora_workbench/README.md

 ## Creating nodes from files only

-If you want to ingest some files and create stub nodes to accompany them you can do so using the `create_from_files` action.
+If you want to ingest some files without a metadata CSV you can do so using the `create_from_files` action.
 A common application of this ability is in automated workflows where files are saved to a watch folder, and metadata is added later.

 Here is a sample configuration file for this task: